-Owning and obtaining guns is within everyone's legal rights due to the 2nd Amendment.
-The accessories that can be bought for some firearms, however, may begin to come into question among various states.
-Suppressors are one of those tools that are widely debated throughout the country.
-Since they are designed to muffle the sound of gunfire and reduce the flash of a gun, it is crucial to set laws regarding their purchase and use.
-To understand the topic more, here are the regulations regarding suppressors in each state.
+Suppressors are widely debated throughout the country.
+Since they are designed to muffle the sound of gunfire and reduce the flash of a gun, it is crucial for laws to be set regarding their purchase and use.

 Throughout the country, there are various laws that all states apply regarding suppressors.
 These laws provide an overview of what the requirements are to purchase and own the tool.
-They also made these laws to intend the safety of citizens further.
+These laws are intended to further increase the safety of citizens.
 The general laws regarding purchasing a suppressor are that the purchaser must be 21 years of age or older to purchase from a dealer and they must be a citizen of the United States.
 Purchasers also must be legally able to purchase a firearm, pass a background check, pay a one-time Transfer Tax of $200, and live in a state where suppressors are legal.

-As mentioned before, one of the only ways that a person can purchase and own a suppressor is when they live in a state that allows this action.
-Otherwise, it is entirely illegal to even transport the tool to an area that does not allow them.
-Currently, 42 states allow the sale and use of suppressors for personal purposes.
-The other eight that deem it illegal to purchase and use suppressors are California, Hawaii, Illinois, New York, New Jersey, Massachusetts, Rhode Island, and Delaware.
+The only way that a person can purchase and own a suppressor is to live in a state that allows this purchase.
+Otherwise, it is entirely illegal.
+It is illegal to even transport the tool to an area that does not allow its purchase.
+Currently, 42 states allow the sale and private ownership of suppressors for personal purposes.
+The eight states in which it is illegal to purchase and use suppressors are California, Hawaii, Illinois, New York, New Jersey, Massachusetts, Rhode Island, and Delaware.
 It is also illegal to own a suppressor in the District of Columbia.